Property Management Blog

 • Terminate the lease without any further responsibilities under certain circumstances.

-• Live in a habitable rental property.
+• Live in a habitable rental property provided by the landlord.

 • A move-out inspection at the landlord's expense.